yssongyao/WeatherBot/README.md

 data.py

-Fetching, processing weather data and saving to csv files
+Fetching weather data for OpenWeather API, then processing weather and saving data to csv files

 train_data.py